ADACS-Australia/KLuken_HPC_training_2022B/_episodes/Extra_Bash.md

 ```
 {: .language-bash}

-These scripts worked for me, however they will not work as inteded for others because I have hardcoded the output/error directories to **my** work directory.
+These scripts worked for me, however they will not work as intended for others because I have hardcoded the output/error directories to **my** work directory.
 What I want to do is replace instances of `/phancock/` with `/%u/` so that SLURM will replace the `%u` with the username of whoever is running the script.
 To achieve this I firstly need to find all instances of the pattern `/phancock/`, and for this I use grep:
 ```